benpollarduk/BP.AdventureFramework/README.md

 ![image](https://github.com/ben-pollard-uk/adventure-framework/assets/129943363/5ed1afc0-1ab8-4d35-9c90-dd848f18bfda)

+### Attributes
+All game assets support customisable attributes.
+This provides the possibility to build systems within a game, for example adding currency and trading, adding HP to enemies, MP to your character, durability to Items etc.

 ### Rendering

 BP.AdventureFramework provides frames for rendering the various game screens.
 These are fully extensible and customisable.
 These include: